seandstewart/bardly/pending/romances/cymbeline/uncut.md

 O, good my lord!

 **CLOTEN**
 Where is thy lady?
-Or, by Jupiter,–
+Or, by Jupiter,--
 I will not ask again.
 Close villain,
-I’ll have this secret from thy heart, or rip
+I'll have this secret from thy heart, or rip
 Thy heart to find it.
 Is she with Posthumus?
 From whose so many weights of baseness cannot
 A dram of worth be drawn.